Ume06/odin-recipes/README.md

 # odin-recipes

-#### motivation
+### motivation
 The purpose of this project is to demonstrate and consolidate my HTML skills

-#### Skills Demonstrated:
+### Skills Demonstrated:
-    Writing the boilerplate for an HTML webpage 1 Using headers and paragraphs for text 2
+    1. Writing the boilerplate for an HTML webpage
-    Using relative and absolute links 3
+    2. Using headers and paragraphs for text
-    Embedding images with alt text 4
+    3. Using relative and absolute links
-    Using ordered and Unordered Lists 5
+    4. Embedding images with alt text

-Item 1Item 2Item 3Item 4
+    5. Using ordered and Unordered Lists